danapalm/flakk-scanner/README.md

 - Color support for better readability (`colorama`)
 - Console visuals with ASCII art (`pyfiglet`)
 - Automatic terminal cleanup
+- Option to save scans into text files
 - Option to repeat scans or exit easily

 ---